helm/helm/docs/using_helm.md

 ## Conclusion

-This chapter has covered the basic usage patterns of the `helm` client, including searching, installation, upgrading, and deleting.
+This chapter has covered the basic usage patterns of the `helm` client, including searching, installation, upgrading, and uninstalling.
 It has also covered useful utility commands like `helm status`, `helm get`, and `helm repo`.